-Her teaching experience includes Physical Education, High School Leadership, Character Education, Early Childhood and Educational Therapy.
-She is certified in the areas of Physical Education, Mild Moderate Special Education and Early Childhood Education.
-Mrs. Jensen’s passion is to encourage students to learn how to be strong and independent leaders in the world not of the world.
+Her teaching experience includes Physical Education, High School Leadership, Character Education, Early Childhood, and Educational Therapy.
+She is certified in the areas of Physical Education, Mild-Moderate Special Education, and Early Childhood Education.
+Mrs. Jensen’s passion is to encourage students to learn how to be strong, independent and Christ-centered leaders in the world not of the world.
 Helping students love their school and be proud to be an active part of the high school experience is a priority for Mrs. Jensen.

 She is married to her high school sweetheart, John.
-She has three wonderful children.
-Malcolm attends UCO and is the emcee of the OKC Thunder.
-Mack is a sophomore at OBU where he is a Defensive Back for the Bison Football Team.
-Hannah (17) attends Edmond Santa Fe where she is in the Special Education Program and is on the Emire Elite Special Needs Cheer Squad.
+She has three wonderful children, Malcolm, Mack and Hannah.
 In her free time, Tammy enjoys gardening, baking and watching football with her family.

 I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well.

-Mr. Brown is intentional about using music to show the love of Jesus to everyone we come into contact with.
-From contests to football games, we are called to be a light unto the world.
-Music is a gift from God and the instrumental music department will glorify Him through every performance and event.
+Mr. Brown is intentional about using music and the arts to show the love of Jesus to everyone we come into contact with as we develop lifelong skills.
+From contests and competitions to football games and concerts, we are called to be a light unto the world.
+The arts are a gift from God and the fine arts department strives to glorify Him through every performance and event.

 The Brown family includes wife Charissa and two children, Austin and Taylor.
 When not at work, Mr. Brown enjoys photography, movies, sports, particularly OSU and the OKC Thunder, and hanging out with friends and family.